gitfrid/CzechFOI-StackSim/README.md

 <br>
 <br>

-**The code is trying to simulate vaccine effectiveness by comparing death rates, but accidentally introduces bias by only allowing people who survive long enough to become vx — giving vx people an unfair survival advantage
+**The code is trying to simulate vaccine effectiveness by comparing equal constant death rates, but accidentally introduces bias by only allowing people who survive long enough to become vx — giving vx people an unfair survival advantage
 <br>This makes vx look better — even if vx had zero actual effect.**